michael105/codepage_converter/README.md

 </pre>

-cpe4002a is a special codepage, I'm using with st.
+cpe4002a is a special codepage, I'm using with slterm (https://github.com/michael105/slterm).

 The option -c converts the input to the notation, used in c strings. ( "\x84\xef .. " ) No previous conversion of the input, extended ascii and chars < ascii 32 are converted